cwendorf/Sourcebook/EASI/data-analysis/factorial.md

 ## Factorial ANOVA

+Prior to the steps below, enter the data as appropriate for the analyses (described elsewhere).

 ### Obtaining Descriptive Statistics

-Get the mean and standard deviation of the dependent variable for each of the levels.
+1. Type the following to get the mean and standard deviation of the dependent variable for each of the levels.
 The "by" option tells EASI how to split the data.

 ```r
 (Outcome~FactorA) |> describeMoments(by = FactorB)